sandstreamdev/std/README.md

 ##### Questions

-- How to check is a given value is a string?
+- How to check if a given value is a string?

 ### math